What Does a Registered Psychologist Actually Do? A Straightforward Guide

 The Financial Reality

-The lengthy training isn't arbitrary.
+The supervised hours requirement isn't arbitrary.

 The depth of training allows us to work safely with serious conditions - suicidality, trauma, psychosis - that require sophisticated clinical judgment developed only through extensive supervised experience.